wangJoshuaZ/wangJoshuaZ/README.md

-- 👋 Hi, I’m @wangJoshuaZ, the manager of YZF Co.,Ltd Company.
+- 👋 Hi, I’m @wangJoshuaZ.
 - 👀 We're a team with five people grauated either from china top 985 or oversea brand university with at least master degree.
 - 🌱 We'ar here to help students stuying oversea with assignments, tutorials and etc.
 - 💞️ If you need help in any issue with CS, Engineering area, feel free to inquire us where provide the best service.